Wayla/transition-router/README.md

 transitionRouter.get('/', function () {
-    el = /* logic to generate a DOM element */ el.classList.add('el-class') /* make sure that the el has a css class - this is necessary to implement the transition */ return el
+    el = /* logic to generate a DOM element */ el.classList.add('page-1') /* make sure that the el has a css class - this is necessary to implement the transition */ return el
 })
 ```